chami98/Southern_Books/README.md

 ##  Contributing

-Contributions are always welcome!
-If you would like to contribute to the Weather Application, please follow these steps:
+Contributions are always welcome If you would like to contribute to the Weather Application, please follow these steps:

 1. Fork this repository.
 2. Create a new branch for your changes.